Hitacium/Hitacium/README.md

-👋 Hi, I’m @Hitacium, a french guy still at highschool !
+👋 Hi, I’m @Hitacium, a french guy still at highschool (I have 17yo) !

 👀 I’m interested into a LOT of things here some :

-- music production (Used to want to be producer)
+- **Music** → Production  used to want to be producer, it'll stay a side project.
-- programming (Maybe I'll do some projects like games or apps in the future)
-- aeronautic (a hidden passion)
+- **Programming** → Always loved games, apps and how they were made, I'm not on GitHub for nothing!
+- **Aeronautic** → A hidden passion, I was planning to be pilot a while ago.
-- 3D modelling (I love any kind of art and I'd like to blend it with my programming level)
+- **3D modelling** → I love any kind of art and I'd like to blend it with programming
-- mathematics (At the same time I always loved a bit maths, but recently I REALLY LOVE IT)
+- **Mathematics** → At the same time I always liked maths, but it's only recently that I started to really love it.

-For the future, I don't really know what to do but it'll be maybe in mathematics, we'll see in 1 years ;) !
+📖 I don't have precise plans for the future except that I like teaching and scientism
+	→ I would probably blend everything I like together like being math teacher and scientist

-Software I use for those hobbies :
+	Software I use for those hobbies

 		- Ableton
 		- Blender
 		- Affinity Photo
 		- Davinci Resolve
 		- Visual Studio
+		- Unity/UE5

+📧 You can reach me at the email: **hitacium.contact@gmail.com**